AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 #### Response body

-If the returned HTTP status code is `200`, the request is successful, and the response body contains the following fields:
+If `yes` is returned for the `recalled` field, the request is successful, and the response body contains the following fields:

 | Parameter       | Description                                                         |
 | :--------- | :----------------------------------------------------------- |